agarwalnitesh42/openCollab/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to the DevHunt project!
+Thank you for your interest in contributing to the OpenCollab project!
 We appreciate your support and welcome any contributions that can help improve the project.
 To ensure a smooth collaboration, please follow these guidelines when making contributions:

 ## How to Contribute
 - Please creat an issue before creating a pull request.